missionpinball/mpf-docs/mechs/switches/debounce.rst

 To prevent too much communication between you hardware platform and your CPU there is typically some switch debouncing at the hardware level.
-This is what most electronical engineers will first think about when taking about *debouncing*.
+This is what most electronic engineers will first think about when taking about *debouncing*.

 On the surface, switch *debounce* is pretty straightforward.
 Switches are